topkan/mmkv-cli/README.md

 Truncate values to specified width.
 Default is `100`.
 Specifying `0` will surpress any truncation.

 ## License

-mmkv-cli is made available under the terms of the MIT license.
+mmkv-cli is made available under the terms of the Apache 2.0 license.
 See the LICENSE file that accompanies this distribution for the full text of the license.